 All contacts listed on this page are for non-emergencies only.
 For emergencies, including safety concerns for members of our community, call Cornell Police at (607) 255-1111 or dial 911.
-For immediate health concerns, call Gannett Health Services (Cornell Health) at (607) 255-5155.
+For immediate health concerns, call Cornell Health at (607) 255-5155.

 If you are a victim or target of a crime, harassment, discrimination, bias, or hazing …